Jordan Howard: 2018 season

 Going into the 2018 season, Howard and Cohen remained as the main duo in the Bears' backfield.

 On September 9, 2018, Howard racked up 82 rushing yards and 25 receiving yards in the season-opening 24–23 loss to the Green Bay Packers.
 Two weeks later, he scored for the first time of the season in the 16–14 victory over the Arizona Cardinals.
 On October 28, Howard rushed 22 times for an 81 yards and a touchdown in the 24–10 victory against the New York Jets.
 The next week, Howard ran in two touchdowns against the Buffalo Bills.

 As the 2018 season approached its final stages, Howard's involvement began to increase.
 In Week 14 against the Los Angeles Rams, Howard rushed for a season-high 101 yards as the Bears won 15-6.
-In Week 17 against the Minnesota Vikings, Howard rushed for 101 yards and two touchdowns in a 24–10 win.
+In Week 17 against the Vikings, Howard rushed for 101 yards and two touchdowns in a 24–10 win.
 Howard finished the season with 935 rushing yards and 9 touchdowns.
 In addition, he had 20 receptions for 145 receiving yards.
 The Bears won the NFC North and earned the #3-seed for the NFC Playoffs.
-In the Wild Card Round against the Philadelphia Eagles, he had 10 carries for 35 yards in his playoff debut, a 16–15 loss.
+In the Wild Card Round against the Eagles, he had 10 carries for 35 yards in his playoff debut, a 16–15 loss.

 Howard ended the season with 935 rushing yards on 250 attempts, while his nine touchdowns led the team.
 He received an overall grade of 70.2 from Pro Football Focus in 2018, which ranked as the 37th highest grade among all qualifying running backs.

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

-On March 28, 2019, Howard was traded to the Philadelphia Eagles for a 2020 sixth round pick.
-Howard made his debut with the Eagles in Week 1 against the Washington Redskins.
+On March 28, 2019, Howard was traded to the Eagles for a 2020 sixth round pick.
+Howard made his debut with the Eagles in Week 1 against the Redskins.
 In the game, Howard rushed six times for 44 yards and caught two passes for 11 yards as the Eagles won 32-27.
-In Week 4 against the Green Bay Packers, Howard rushed 15 times for 87 yards and two rushing touchdowns and caught three passes for 28 yards and one receiving touchdown in the 34-27 win.
-In Week 8 against the Buffalo Bills, Howard rushed a season high 23 times for 96 yards and a touchdown in the 31-13 win.
-In Week 9 against his former team, the Chicago Bears, Howard rushed 19 times for 82 yards and a touchdown in the 22–14 win.
+In Week 4 against the Packers, Howard rushed 15 times for 87 yards and two rushing touchdowns and caught three passes for 28 yards and one receiving touchdown in the 34-27 win.
+In Week 8 against the Bills, Howard rushed a season high 23 times for 96 yards and a touchdown in the 31-13 win.
+In Week 9 against his former team, the Bears, Howard rushed 19 times for 82 yards and a touchdown in the 22–14 win.
 Howard suffered a shoulder injury and did not appear in any games toward the end of the season.
 In the 2019 season, Howard appeared in ten games and recorded 525 rushing yards and six rushing touchdowns.